Representing Your Case In Appellate Courts

 The People We Represent

-We are respected members of the legal communities of Opelika, Auburn, Phenix City, Valley, Lanett, Beulah, Salem, Smith Station and Montgomery, Alabama, as well as Columbus, Georgia.
+We are respected members of the legal communities of Opelika, Auburn, Phenix City, Valley, Lanett, Beulah, Salem, Smiths Station and Montgomery, Alabama, as well as Columbus, Georgia.
 Our attorneys regularly represent clients in courts in Russell County, Lee County, Chambers County, Macon County, Randolph County, Montgomery County, Tallapoosa County, Elmore County and Autauga County, Alabama, and Muscogee County, Harris County and Troup County, Georgia.

 We Have The Experience You Need To Obtain The Justice You Deserve

 If you are the losing party of a recent court hearing or have questions about our appellate law services, call 334-610-1064 to contact Agricola Law today.
 You can also email us by clicking here.
-Our team of legal professionals has big city experience while maintaining our small-town Alabama and Georgia values.
+Our team of legal professionals have big city experience while maintaining our small-town Alabama and Georgia values.
 One of those values is the belief that all cases deserve to be fully explored, even after a court declares the case closed.